 We welcome the possibility of celebrating your marriage here at St Paul’s Gisborne, The Church of the Resurrection Macedon or St John’s Riddells Creek and look forward to helping make your wedding day beautiful and significant – a strong foundation for your future life together.

-Once you have carefully read the information below and would like to explore further the possibility of being married here, please contact the Parish Office and request an appointment to see Fr Greg Davies, the Parish Priest.
-During this meeting Fr Greg will explain what the church offers in terms of marriage and the various options that are available for your ceremony.
+Once you have carefully read the information below and would like to explore further the possibility of being married here, please contact the Parish Office and request an appointment to see Fr Dennis Webster, the Parish Priest.
+During this meeting Fr Dennis will explain what the church offers in terms of marriage and the various options that are available for your ceremony.

 What is baptism?
 Baptism is a ceremony of washing in water, practised by Christians since the time of Jesus.
 It is a sign of turning to God and of faith in Jesus Christ our Lord.
 At the same time, baptism symbolises Jesus’ own death and resurrection.
 Those who ask for baptism recognise that their spiritual salvation depends on what Jesus did for them by His dying and rising again.